Link copied to your clipboard

 The CC&Rs for your HOA outline the exact steps they’ll take next.
 They may send you an overdue payment or lien notice, try to call you, limit your access to community property, or hire debt collectors.
 Your HOA may also levy additional fees, interest, and attorney charges to your outstanding bill, causing it to increase beyond your actual unpaid dues.

-Aside from the possibility of losing your home, an HOA lien can wreak havoc in many other ways as well, including:
+An HOA lien can wreak havoc in many ways, including:

 • Adding increased stress in your life.